10 Proven Ways to Keep Your Brand Messaging Consistent Across Languages

 To counter that:

-• Create a glossary with approved terms in each language.
+- Create a glossary with approved terms in each language.

-• Create a style guide that describes tone, grammar, and rules.
+- Create a style guide that describes tone, grammar, and rules.

-• Update them, as products and campaigns change.
+- Update them, as products and campaigns change.

-This covers tone of voice, CTAs, technical terms etc
+This covers tone of voice, CTAs, technical terms etc.

-5. Find the balance of Global consistency and local relevance
+5. Find the Balance of Global Consistency and Local Relevance

-• Non-negotiable: Values/brand promise should never change.
+- Non-negotiable: Values/brand promise should never change.

-• Flexible: Campaigns, imagery, or tone, etc., can change to fit local culture.
+- Flexible: Campaigns, imagery, or tone, etc., can change to fit local culture.

-another country.
-Both phrases show the same value of providing good mealtime experiences, but expressed in a way that makes sense in the local culture.
+For example, a food brand can be about "convenience" in one country, and "family tradition" in another country.
+Both phrases show the same value of providing good mealtime experiences.
+However, they’re expressed in a way that makes sense in the local culture.

 6. Keep Alignment Across Marketing, Product, and Support

-• Marketing: Campaign materials, content, and all communications should have a consistent tone and voice.
+- Marketing: Campaign materials, content, and all communications should have a consistent tone and voice.

-• Product: Packaging, design, instructions and interfaces should strive for clarity and resolution of some sort.
+- Product: Packaging, design, instructions and interfaces should strive for clarity and resolution of some sort.

-• Customer service: Support teams should speak and convey a similar tone--whether warm, professional, or reassuring that the customer is in good hands.
+- Customer service: Support teams should speak and convey a similar tone--whether warm, professional, or reassuring that the customer is in good hands.

 When the form and function of a brand align through their messaging, trust increases.